SHArahul/CI-CD_Pipelines-For-Flask_App/README.md

-## CI/CD Pipelines for Flask Application
+# CI/CD Pipelines for Flask Application
+---

 This repository demonstrates the implementation of Continuous Integration and Continuous Deployment (CI/CD) pipelines for a Flask application using both GitHub Actions and Jenkins.
 The pipelines automate the deployment process to an Ubuntu EC2 instance, ensuring efficient and reliable application delivery.

+---

 # Table of Contents

-# Project Overview
+Project Overview

-# Repository Structure
+Repository Structure

-# Prerequisites
+Prerequisites

-# GitHub Actions CI/CD Pipeline
+GitHub Actions CI/CD Pipeline

-# Jenkins CI/CD Pipeline
+Jenkins CI/CD Pipeline

-# Deployment Details
+Deployment Details

-# Usage
+Usage

-# Logs & Monitoring
+Logs & Monitoring

-# Contributing

 ---